Disability and Mental Health community

 The disability and mental health communities are made up of a diverse range of people and includes whānau, friends, and supporters.
 In te reo Māori a variety of words are used including tāngata whaikaha, tāngata whaiora, kapo, turi, whānau hauā and hunga hauā.
 We respect the rights of survivors to choose what words they want to use for themselves, including the wishes of some people to not use these labels.

-It is crucial that disabled people and people living with experience of mental distress are included and supported to participate in this Commission.
+It is crucial that disabled people and people living with experience of mental distress are included and supported to participate in this Royal Commission.

 Connecting with people